Inagi City

 Nambu Railway opening guide map

-Wartime and Inagi Village
+The era of war and Inagi Village

-Pictures drawn by schoolchildren (Ikoji Temple)
+Drawings by school children (Ikoji Temple)

-Pictures drawn by schoolchildren (Ikoji Temple)
+Drawings by school children (Ikoji Temple)

-Postwar Reconstruction and Agriculture in Inagi
+Postwar reconstruction and agriculture in Inagi

 Display of pear labels, etc.